Donate and Volunteer

 Volunteer Opportunities at Huck House

 Do you share our passion for helping young people and families in our community?
-Whether it is serving a meal in the shelter, playing games with our teens, or cleaning-up and fixing things around the house, every hour of volunteer service helps Huck House serve the vulnerable youth of Central Ohio better.
+Whether it is serving a meal in the shelter or cleaning-up and fixing things around the house, every hour of volunteer service helps Huckleberry House serve the vulnerable youth of Central Ohio better.
 There is something everyone can do to make a difference and help change lives.

 Service Day projects include work such as painting, deep cleaning, sorting donations, landscaping, wrapping holiday presents, and hosting holiday parties.